Associate Professor, Brockman Foundation Jefferson Scholars Foundation Professor

 PhD, University of Virginia, History.

-I am a historian of Early America with an emphasis on empire, race, and slavery.
-I'm particularly interested in recent efforts to globalize studies of the Early American Republic.
+I am a historian of Early America with an emphasis on empire/state formation, race, and slavery.

-At UVA, I teach courses on Jefferson, public history, and slavery in the Founding Era.
+At UVA, I teach courses on Jefferson, public history, legal history, and slavery in the Founding Era.

-“The Antebellum Era,” in Nicholas Guyatt, ed., The Oxford Illustrated History of the United States, forthcoming from Oxford University Press.
+“The Antebellum Era,” in Nicholas Guyatt, ed., The Oxford Illustrated History of the United States (Oxford University Press, 2024).

-“Border Control: Slavery, Diffusion, and State Formation in the Era of the Missouri Crisis,” in John Craig Hammond and Jeffrey L. Pasley, eds., A Fire-Bell in the Past: Reassessing the Missouri Crisis of 1819-1821, forthcoming from University of Missouri Press.
+“Border Control: Slavery, Diffusion, and State Formation in the Era of the Missouri Crisis,” in John Craig Hammond and Jeffrey L. Pasley, eds., A Fire-Bell in the Past: Reassessing the Missouri Crisis of 1819-1821 (Columbia, MO: University of Missouri Press, 2021), 161-183.